Frequently Asked Questions

-Solar panels are made with highly-durable tempered glass, which is rated to withstand a minimum of 1-inch hailstones at 50 mph direct strikes.
-However, we have seen our installations hold up to much worse conditions.
+Solar panels are faced with highly-durable tempered glass, which is rated to withstand a minimum of 1-inch hailstones at 50 mph direct strikes.
+However, we have seen our installations hold up to far worse conditions.
 In the event of a break, replacement costs may be covered by homeowners insurance.

 How long do solar panels last?

 Solar panels will continue to produce power for as long as they are practically useful.
-For each year an average panel will lose about 0.5%.
+An average panel will degrade by about 0.5% or less per year.
 Most solar panel manufacturers guarantee at least 80% of the original performance at 25 years.

 How long do inverters last?

-Most inverters are warrantied for 10 years, and some up to 25 years.
+Most solar power inverters are warrantied for 10 years, and some up to 25 years.

 How much power does a solar panel actually produce?

 In full sun a solar panel produces 70% to 90% of its rated power.
 The loss of power is due to the heat.
-In winter time efficiency is higher, but also solar radiance is lower.
-Over the course of an average day, each solar panel will generate about 1.5 kWh of energy.
-(See Energy vs Power for more information.)
+Over the course of an average day, each solar panel will generate 0.5 to 2 kWh of energy, depending on the season and weather conditions.